zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az vm list-ip-addresses -g <your-resource-group-name> -n SqlServer2008
     ```

-    > **NOTE**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set -s <your-subscription-id>` to set the appropriate account for the Azure CLI commands.
+    > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set -s <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

 6. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.